 Allergy Pals Monthly

 Beginning in July 2017, we launched monthly webinars just for kids as a part of our Allergy Pals program.
-Every month, kids with food allergies that are between the ages of 7-11 participate in webinars that will cover key educational information on managing food allergies.
+Every other month, kids with food allergies that are between the ages of 7-11 participate in webinars that will cover key educational information on managing food allergies.

 Each webinar is led by a trained peer mentor with food allergies where they will highlight a different topic each month, such as birthday parties, friends, school, and bullying.
 There are also be plenty of interactive games and activities that will have your child glued to the presentation!